 Hackers infiltrate your architecture’s first layer of encryption through a phishing email.
 Once they’re in, they freeze your devices, and either steal or threaten to steal your data.
 If you don’t pay them a hefty ransom (hence “ransomware”), they will eliminate your data and/or publish it on the dark web.

 This threat is why businesses cannot be too diligent about cybersecurity.
 Without it, they are open to attacks that can cost them numerous days of downtime – not to mention expensive ransom payments.

 In 2019 alone, the Better Business Bureau reported nearly 4,000 cases per day of ransomware involving businesses.

-Here are a few best practices for small businesses to help protect against ransomware threats.
+Best practices for small businesses to help protect against ransomware threats

 Backup your data regularly.